Learn About Our Practice and Meet our Team

 Anne Stacy LCSW

 “There are 3 ways to ultimate success: The first way is to be kind.
 The second way is to be kind.
-The third way
+The third way is to be kind”- Fred Rogers

 I’ve wanted to help people for as long as I can remember, but my path to becoming a therapist took shape in high school, when I became curious about why families function the way they do and why people feel the way they feel—especially growing up in an environment where many issues went unspoken.
 I wanted to understand families, support healing, and help people navigate challenges in ways that foster connection and hope.
 My own experiences raising children as a single parent and facing challenges at home gave me a deep empathy for families and individuals navigating complex situations.